Stephanie Sanzo Shows Off Incredible Before-And-After Body Transformation In Sports Bra And Leggings

 The photo amassed close to 50,000 likes in three hours and close to 1,000 Instagram users have commented on it so far.
 In those comments, fans congratulated her on the amazing progress she has made over eight years.

-Another commenter said that the photo made them feel better about the gradual changes they’re body has been experiencing thanks to a dedication to fitness.
+Another commenter said that the photo made them feel better about the gradual changes their body has been experiencing thanks to a dedication to fitness.

 “I am changing slowly and thought something was wrong with me.
 I feel so much better about myself now.
 Love every one of your posts.”